sagefy/sagefy/gh-pages/f_planning/sequencer.md

 - _When_ - ???
 - _Factors_ - Prior, learner-unit-ability, response, history of corrects.
 - _Formula_ - ???
 (Contextual... one wrong answer in many rights is likely a slip.)

+**Card Difficulty**

+- _Definition_ - How likely is the typical learner to answer well?
+(Only applies to assessment cards.)
+- _When_ - Computing learner-unit ability.
+Selecting the next card.
+- _Factors_ - Prior, response, learner-unit ability, guess, slip.
+- _Formula_ - ???
+(A simple method would be a percentage of good answers.)
+- N.B.: Difficulty can be seen as either the same as slip, or possibly the combination of guess and slip.

 **Unit Difficulty**